Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 Without getting into the controversy that surrounds swimming in Reservoirs from the Wild Swimming community, from a parental perspective, it’s a big no.

 No, not just for the quality of the Yorkshire drinking water!
 Reservoirs may look serene and ideal for a swim, but you have literally no idea what lies beneath and also they are VAST.
-They won’t warm up, unlike a shallow tarn, a shallower river or a waterfall plunge pool, and like it or not, cold water can shock the body, and can kill.
+They won’t warm up, unlike a shallow tarn, a shallower river or some waterfall plunge pools, and like it or not, cold water can shock the body, and can kill.
 FACT.

 If you want to get an idea about what potentially lies underneath the surface of a reservoir and just how quickly the shores drop away to an insane level of deep water in certain places, check out our Thruscross Reservoir walk, showing the reservoir in drought.
 There are submerged villages, rusty nails (no kidding) felled tree stumps, not to mention the reservoir machinery that can create abnormal currents and all sorts that can cause you bother.